theforeman/foreman_default_hostgroup/README.md

 `~foreman/config/settings.plugins.d/`.

 You can simply copy `default_hostgroup.yaml.example` and adjust it to fit your needs.
-The simplest example would be:
+The format is shown in the example.
+The simplest form would be:

 ```
 ---
 :default_hostgroup:
-    :map:
+  :facts_map:
+    "Default":
-        "Default": ".*"
+      "hostname": ".*"
 ```

 *Important Note:* You have to restart foreman in order to apply changes in